Not a member but want to buy a copy? You'll need to create a free My APA account to purchase. Create account

 Ronald Milam, AICP

 Ronald T. Milam, AICP, PTP is the director of evolving the status quo at Fehr & Peers and co-leads the company’s R&D. He is actively involved in a wide variety of project work but also finds time to teach transportation planning, modeling, and SB 743 courses for UC Berkeley Tech Transfer and UC Davis Extension.
 A unique part of Ron’s experience is thinking long-term and helping clients understand the future outcomes of their decisions.
-His recent work has focused on SB 743 implementation, disruptive trends such as automated vehicles, and big data analysis to answer challenging transportation questions.
+His recent work has focused on SB 743 implementation, evacuation impact analysis, and big data analysis to answer challenging transportation questions.